Tax-Driven Changes in Residency for Canadians

 White & Case

-Tax residency in Germany – an Unpleasant Surprise!
+Tax residency in Germany – An Unpleasant Surprise!

-Tax residency in Germany – an Unpleasant Surprise!
+Tax residency in Germany – An Unpleasant Surprise!

 Germany is an attractive place to live in the center of Europe and the EU.
 It is safe, relaxed and highly developed.
 Its political system is stable and reliable, while its powerful economy is the largest in Europe.
 Known for its long and rich cultural history, Germany offers a very high standard of living.
 All these reasons make Germany a favorite destination for foreigners from inside and outside of the EU.